DavidZ79/Smarter-Defect/README.md

 This is my first Slay the Spire mod.
 The guide I found the most useful is ["Alchyr's Wiki"](https://github.com/Alchyr/BasicMod/wiki).

 TODO:
-1. Card description strings
+- Card description strings
-2. Card art
+- Power icon art
-3. Power icon art
+- Power icon flashes
-4. Power icon flashes
+- Attack animations
-5. Attack animations
+- Remove unecessary imports and other warnings

-6. Remove unecessary imports and other warnings
+Thank you deonchan2012 for the card and power art!